yairhaimo/angular-route-animation-manager/README.md

     template: '<div>home</div>',
     data: {
       animationConf: {
+        two: 'flip', //when animating to or from the /two url use the flip animation
-        one: 'fade', //when animating to or from /one url use the fade animation
+        one: 'fade', //when animating to or from the /one url use the fade animation
         default: 'slide' //otherwise use the slide animation }
     }